AlecDannmayr/Public_chatGPT_Terminal/README.md

 *If you haven't used Git before, or there is an error, install git on your machine by following the instructions [Here] (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) then follow the step above*

-4. In your cml or terminal navigate into this folder by typing the below
+4. In your cmd or terminal navigate into this folder by typing the below

 ```bash
 cd Public_chatGPT_Terminal.git